monoscope-tech/apitoolkit-landing/docs/sdks/golang/gin/index.md

 }
 ```

-All redis operations will be monitored by the OpenTelemetry SDK and can be viewed in you APIToolkit log explorer.
+All redis operations will be monitored by the OpenTelemetry SDK and can be viewed in you monoscope log explorer.

 ## All Environment Variables